Online piano lessons with Musiah are a fun way to learn piano up to 16 times faster than traditional piano lessons.

 So the difference between Michael and the students who participated in the Musiah Online Piano Lessons Case Study is that Michael allowed his practice levels to increase quite rapidly so they would be appropriate for the level of advancement of the songs he was learning.

-An average traditional student whose practice levels follow the usual trajectory, starting off low (15-30 mins a day) and increasing gradually over a number of years to 60-90 mins a day will take 6 years to complete the Musiah course.
+An average student taking traditional piano lessons and whose practice levels follow the usual trajectory, starting off low (15-30 mins a day) and increasing gradually over a number of years to 60-90 mins a day will take 6 years to complete the Musiah syllabus.

-As per the case study, a student of Musiah’s online piano lessons whose practice follows a similar trajectory to the above will progress 5-8 times faster than a traditional student, especially in the early stages.
+As per the case study, a student taking piano lessons online with Musiah whose practice follows a similar trajectory to an average traditional piano student will progress 5-8 times faster than a traditional student, especially in the early stages.

 To accelerate your learning ever more (16 times faster than traditional piano lessons)…